AndreTeixeira1998/overleafwiki/Server-Pro:-Migrating-to-LDAP.md

 ## Step 2: Enable the LDAP Module

-Once the users have updated their email addresses, we can activate the LDAP module by [setting the appropriate environment variables](Server-Pro:-LDAP-Config) and restarting the ShareLaTeX system.
+Once the users have updated their email addresses, we can activate the LDAP module by [setting the appropriate environment variables](https://github.com/sharelatex/sharelatex/wiki/Server-Pro:-LDAP-Config) and restarting the ShareLaTeX system.
 This will replace the default authentication mechanism with LDAP.
 Users who want to log in will be greeted by an LDAP credentials form, instead of the default Login form.